 Over the Next 24 Hours

-The primary goals of a property owner during the day after water damage occurs involve removing standing water and drying any portion of a structure exposed to water damage.
-Restoration experts can recommend the best way to dry out a building with fans, industrial air movers or dehumidifiers.
+The primary goals of a property owner during the day after water damage occur involve removing standing water and drying any portion of a structure exposed to water damage.
+Restoration experts can recommend the best way to dry out a building with fans, industrial air movers, or dehumidifiers.

 Bursting pipes are a common cause of property insurance claims.
 Water damage may cost as much as $10,000 to fix, depending on contamination level and whether building materials have been ruined and require replacement.
 Maintaining plumbing and arranging for timely mitigation of water damage are the best ways to keep water damage cleanup costs low at a commercial building in Hurricane, UT.